nirweingarten/svib/README.md

 ```

 This command will download and save a pretrained model and process and create a logits dataset.
 Both will be stored on your local machine.
 After the pretrained models and logits datasets are saved, we proceed to the experiments.
-The following commands replicate the ones done in the paper: Each loss function (VIB and VUB) are trained pre dataset (ImageNet and IMDB).
+The following commands replicate the ones done in the paper: Each loss function (VIB and SVIB) are trained pre dataset (ImageNet and IMDB).
 Each training session includes 3 runs per beta value.
 ImageNet is run for 100 epochs and IMDB for 150. in both casses the regularization terms are clipped not to surpass the CH term for stable learning.

 ```bash
 python src/train_and_eval_cdlvm.py --device cuda --data-class imagenet --betas 0.1 0.01 0.001 --num-runs 5 --loss-type vib --num-epochs 100 --target-label 805